November 15, 202515 minLion Fans

 The answer: absolutely yes.
 But how much you earn, and how, depends on your strategy and follow-through.
 Some people earn a few hundred dollars a month as pocket money; others earn over NT$100,000 monthly and treat TikTok as their full-time job.
 The key is which monetization method you choose — and whether you're willing to put in the time to build it.

-This article provides a complete breakdown of 7 tested TikTok monetization methods, suitable for everyone from beginners to advanced creators.
-More importantly, it covers real earnings data, threshold requirements for each method, and how to break through the hardest barrier — the follower threshold.
+This article provides a complete breakdown of 7 TikTok monetization methods, suitable for everyone from beginners to advanced creators.
+More importantly, it covers the threshold requirements for each method and how to break through the hardest barrier — the follower threshold.
 For a full overview of TikTok's features and how to use the platform, see our Complete TikTok Guide.

 Smartphone showing TikTok creator revenue